James Street Cultural Precinct

-Each option offers distinct elements and an overall vision for the area which addresses the needs and opportunities of various target audiences.
-Consultants have analysed the benefits of each option and provided a comparative analysis of each option for the Shire’s consideration.
+Each option offered distinct elements and an overall vision for the area, which addressed the needs and opportunities of various target audiences.
+Consultants analysed the benefits of each option and provided a comparative analysis of each option for the Shire’s consideration.

-We are now calling on communities within our shire to give feedback and suggestions on these three scenarios by completing the James Street Cultural Precinct Survey.
+We called on communities within our shire to give feedback and suggestions on these three scenarios by completing the James Street Cultural Precinct Survey.

-We understand one scenario is not necessarily the be all and end all, so tell us what you like from each one and create a map of what you think the Precinct could look like, using the elements provided in the Interactive Map.
+We understood one scenario was not necessarily the be all and end all, so tell we asked our community what they liked from each scenario and to create a map of what they thought the Precinct could look like, using the elements provided in the Interactive Map.

 - STAKEHOLDER ENGAGEMENT (Completed)